-To prevent yellowing and other light-related problems, set your rosemary in a sunny south- or west-facing window where it gets enough sunlight.
+To prevent yellowing and other light-related problems, place your rosemary in a sunny south- or west-facing window where it gets enough sunlight.
 Supplement as needed with a grow light or standard fluorescent lighting.
-Place the fluorescent lights about 6 inches above the rosemary and leave them on about 14 hours a day.
+Place the fluorescent lights about 6 inches above the rosemary, and leave them on about 14 hours a day.
 Use a timer to automate the light turning on and off.

 A recipient of a business and technology degree from the master's program at West Coast University, Cindy Quarters has been writing professionally since 1984.
 Past experience as a veterinary technician and plenty of time gardening round out her interests.
 Quarters has had work featured in Radiance Magazine and the AKC Gazette.